Copiers are handy pieces of equipment that normally work well…except when they don’t.

 “Low on Toner” Even After Placing New Toner

 “Low On Toner” is a message we’ve all seen before.
-Normally, this wouldn’t be a problem, but when it shows up soon after you just placed in new toner, it can be annoying.
+Normally, this wouldn’t be a problem, but when it shows up soon after you just placed a new toner, it can be annoying.
 The first and most common reason is the toner being stuck to the walls of the cartridge.
 All you would need to do to fix this is just shake the cartridge to even out the toner.
 Another possible reason is that your copier’s toner pump is out.
 However, when your toner pump is out, the machine will say that the copier is “Out of Toner”.
 Another less common reason is that the sensor in your machine is malfunctioning, and that is something you would need to get fixed by a professional.

 Smearing is another issue connected with toner.
 One reason for smearing is that the cartridge is not installed correctly.
 It may help to print out a series of blank pages and see if this fixes anything.
 You could also try installing the toner cartridge again, but if this doesn’t work, then there may be something wrong with the drum unit, and it might be time to replace it.
 Smearing goes hand in hand with fading, and fading usually occurs if you are low on toner, so all you would have to do is replace it.
 Of course, there are instances where your prints come out faded even though they have enough toner, and this is most likely due to the issue of the transfer roller not being cleaned.
 The transfer roller’s job is to relocate the toner from the drum and transfer it to the paper.